Rebuild Your Life by Erasing Offenses from Your Record in Berks County

 The Pennsylvania expungement process

 David R. Eshelman can handle the whole expungement process from start to finish.
 The motion for expungement is filed with supporting paperwork and may be set for a hearing before a judge of the Court of Common Pleas.
 The Order of Expungement proceeds to the clerk of courts, who notifies all agencies with a copy of the expungement order that records relating to your charges should be destroyed.
 The entire process may take several months.

 If you are not eligible for expungement, you may be able to have your records sealed.
-In Pennsylvania, this new provision of law goes into effect on November 14, 2016.
+In Pennsylvania, this provision of law went into effect on November 14, 2016.